traveltech/form-validator/README.md

 ```

-the addRule function takes two arguments the first is the attribute for the validation, this is in dataset format i.e. for required validation an attribute of `data-val-required` will be added to the input therefore the first argument is `valRequired` as it would appear under the data set property for that input, see [Dataset Documentation](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) for more details.
+The `addRule` function takes two arguments the first is the attribute for the validation, this is in dataset format i.e. for required validation an attribute of `data-val-required` will be added to the input therefore the first argument is `'valRequired'` as it would appear under the data set property for that input, see [Dataset Documentation](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) for more details.

-the second argument of addRule is an anonymous function with the argument of a field and returning an object containing the async-validator rule details.
+The second argument of addRule is an anonymous function with the argument of a field and returning an object containing the `async-validator` rule details.

 ### Example rule
 ```javascript